Stonly is a decent platform for user and employee education and/or creating knowledge bases that users can engage with.

 How much does Stonly cost?

-Stonly has a free-forever plan for 5 guides and 1000 MAU, and their next plan starts at $49/month with 30 guides and access to other features.
+Stonly has a free-forever plan for 5 guides and 1000 MAU, and their next plan starts at $199/month with unlimited guides and access to other features.

 What are the top alternatives to Stonly?

 There are 6 alternatives that can offer a similar or better experience and value to Stonly’s, which are: UserGuiding, Appcues, Pendo, Intercom, Pageguide.js, and Shepherd.js.